Start a Corporation in North Dakota

 Businesses that mix personal and business finances together risk losing their liability protections, so your corporation will need its own bank account.
 In addition, a corporate bank account is essential for easily accepting payments, paying bills and holding funds.

 How do I open a bank account for my North Dakota corporation?

 To open a corporate bank account in North Dakota, you’ll need to bring the following with you to the bank:

 - A copy of the North Dakota corporation’s Articles of Incorporation

-This is the filing fee for the mandatory North Dakota Annual Report.
+How much is the North Dakota Annual Report?

 North Dakota taxes are not too bad—pretty straightforward and fairly low.
 The North Dakota corporate net income tax rates are:

 $25,001 to $50,000: $352.50 + 3.55% of income over $25,000